 In the past, we’ve coordinated Skype interviews with PI candidates who were studying abroad in the spring, but we are only able to consider students who can participate in both May and August training sessions.

 We are looking for candidates who are committed to their studies, involved in the Rutgers community, and excited about mentoring first-year students.
 Strong leadership and public speaking skills are a plus!

 Serving as a PI is a major commitment.
 Once chosen, PIs must attend an orientation event in April and training in May and August, and they must plan and write their lesson plans during the summer months.
 Once the fall semester arrives, PIs teach their FIGS, attend Peer Instructor Education, and hold office hours for eighty minutes once each week (for ten weeks).
-Those students selected to serve as PIs for Learning Communities will be asked to attend one additional training event at the end of the spring semester.

 Several of our FIGS courses are affiliated with a Learning Community offered at Rutgers.
 In the Discovery House program, students have the benefit of sharing three courses in common (one being their FIGS), which leads to greater connection with peers in the classroom and in residence halls and high levels of academic success.
 Discovery House FIGs are offered in Business, Health & Medicine, Law & Leadership, and Psychology.
 In the Bunting Cobb program, students share a common residential experience along with their FIGS course “Careers in the Sciences.”